Extension Complexity, MSO Logic, and Treewidth: Extensions

 \subsection{Cliquewidth}

-The results of this paper can be extended also to graphs of bounded \emph{clique-width}, a more general class of graphs, at the cost of restricting our logic from MSO$_2$ to MSO$_1$ (or, equivalently, restricting it from MSO$_1$ over $\sigma_2$ to MSO$_1$ over $\sigma_1$).
+The results of this paper can be extended also to graphs of bounded \emph{clique-width}, a more general class of graphs, at the cost of restricting our logic from MSO$_2$ to MSO$_1$.
 A $\gamma$-expression is a concept analogous to a tree decomposition.

 \begin{theorem} Let $G$ be a graph of clique-width $cw(G) = \gamma$ represented as a $\sigma_1$-structure, let $\psi$ be an MSO$_1$ formula with $m$ free variables, and let

 Then $\xc(P_\psi(G)) \leq f(|\psi|,\gamma) \cdot n$ for some computable function $f$.